lukasdrothler/mail-service/README.md

 ## Message Format

-The service expects JSON messages in the RabbitMQ queue matching the `SendMailRequest` schema.
+The service expects JSON messages in the RabbitMQ queue matching the `MailRequest` schema.

 **Example Payload:**